nicolas-leydet/example_service_app/README.md

 At the moment, this is just a draft / study.
 This repo will focus on the backend work.
-Ultimatly, I would like it to be a good example of service based application developed in Python I welcome any feedback.
+Ultimatly, I would like it to be a good example of service based application developed in Python.
+So,I welcome any feedback.

 ## Description